-It is recommended that a common format be developed for all new signage in consultation with both the Council and the Advisory Committee, and could incorporate new technology such as QR (Quick Response) codes.
+It is recommended that a common format be developed for all new signage in consultation with both the Council and the Advisory Committee.
 Once this new standard format has been determined, opportunities should be identified for the rationalisation of existing signage to improve the overall aesthetics of the Park.